Creating a WildFly cluster

 Here we ca see that the

 [ec2-user@ip-172-30-0-88 log]$ mysql -u jgroups -p -hyour-rds-hostname.cluster-c1ufrgizkeyf.us-east-1.rds.amazonaws.com Enter password: Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 22 Server version: 5.6.10 MySQL Community Server (GPL) Copyright (c) 2000, 2017, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql> use jgroups; Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A Database changed mysql> show tables; +-------------------+ | Tables_in_jgroups | +-------------------+ | JGROUPSPING | +-------------------+ 1 row in set (0.00 sec) mysql>

-In this post we have seen how to configure a domain to create a cluster, and how to allow that cluster to identify peers via a shared database.
+In this post, we saw how to configure a domain to create a cluster, and how to allow that cluster to identify peers via a shared database.
 This cluster is then exposed via an AWS load balancer.

-We've then deployed a distributable web app to the domain, and forced traffic onto a new cluster node by shutting down the instance that created the original session.
+We then deployed a distributable web app to the domain, and we forced traffic onto a new cluster node by shutting down the instance that created the original session.